sztrzask/maklipsa.github.io/_posts/2016-05-09-Neo4jStoredProceduresWindows.md

 ---

 In the [previous post I've written about new features in Neo4j](http://indexoutofrange.com/GraphConnectEurope/).
 One of the new game changing functions were stored procedures.
-But, as I experienced, getting them to run on a Windows / .NET environment wasn't that easy, and I was seeing "There is no procedure with the name ..." more often then I wished for.
+But, as I experienced, getting them to run on a Windows / .NET environment wasn't that easy, and I was seeing "**There is no procedure with the name** ..." more often then I wished for.
 So here is a short how to.
 Hope to save you some googling.